 - In a small bowl, mix the flax meal and water together, and set aside.

 - In a large bowl, mix together the flour, cocoa powder, protein powder, baking soda, salt, brown sugar, and oats.

-- Add the oil, applesauce, and vanilla, and mix until a thick dough forms.
+- Add the oil, applesauce, vanilla, , and flax mixture, and mix until a thick dough forms.